JanSharp/FactorioModsManager/README.md

 I have no idea.
 Read this readme and use some kind of C# 8 .NET Core 3.1 compiler to compile the source code.
 Once i learn some stuff about linux i may add more instructions.

+# Future Releases

+I expect future releases of this program not to be very smooth.
+By that i mean that updating will be very manual and config file updating will also be manual.
+With time i might learn more and improve this however for now this is how it is.

 # Config File